The Master Plan: how to build a voice interface for a billion people

 Phase two increases ARPU by expanding what users are willing to pay for.
 Voice input is a productivity tool; voice to action and a second brain become something closer to an operating system for how you work and think.
 The exact monetization model will become clear as the product matures, but the directional logic is simple: the more of your workflow Wispr handles, the more valuable it becomes, and the higher the willingness to pay.

 Phase three adds hardware revenue on top of software subscriptions.
-We won't model that here, but a smart ring with an ongoing software subscription is a meaningfully different business than software alone.
+We won't model that here, but a wearable with an ongoing software subscription is a meaningfully different business than software alone.

 Importantly, phases two and three don't just increase ARPU — they increase retentiveness.
 Each phase makes the product harder to leave, which means the userbase compounds rather than churns.
 That's the difference between a large business and a durable one.